 A few days later, the Japanese realized that unless they did something many of the POWs would die.
 To solve the problem, the Japanese transferred POWs into the ship's number two hold.
 During the transfer one POW attempted to escape and was shot.

-The evening of Tuesday, October 24th, twenty POWs were on deck preparing dinner.
-Suddenly, the Japanese on deck ran toward the bow of the ship and watched a torpedo pass in front of it.
-Moments later the Japanese ran to the stern of the ship as another torpedo missed the ship.
+On October 20th, the ship returned to Manila.
+The next day, October 21, 1944, the Arisan Maru sailed for Takao, Formosa, as part of a twelve ship convoy.
+The ships were in the Bashi Channel of the South China Sea the evening of October 24th.
+Twenty POWs were on deck preparing dinner when the Japanese, on deck, ran toward the bow of the ship and watched a torpedo pass in front of it.
+Moments later the Japanese ran to the stern of the ship as another torpedo passed behind the ship.

 Of the 1803 men who boarded the Arisan Maru, only nine survived the its sinking.
 Eight of these men survived the war.
 Pfc.
 Robert S. Ainsworth was not one of them.

 Since he was lost at sea, Pfc.
 Robert S. Ainsworth's name appears on the Tablets of the Missing at the American Military Cemetery outside Manila.